alecvictory/Task-Master/readme.md

 https://alecvictory.github.io/Task-Master/

-In this application I learned how to use the MVC design pattern to create a to-do board with lists and tasks
+In this application I learned how to use the MVC design pattern to create a to-do board with lists and tasks.
+I also learned how to persist data to local storage.